colejarczyk/doc/userguide/merchants/cockpit/introduction.rst

 Introduction
 ============

 Merchants are linked with a store and Point of Sale (POS) device.
-PoS device plays an important role in implementation of the Loyalty Program.
+PoS device play an important role in implementation of the Loyalty Program.

 The sale can be done by webshop or stationary by retailers to customers – but in that case only through PoS devices.
-This chapter gives an overview of the PoS Cockpit usage.
+This chapter gives an overview of the PoS Cockpit use.

 .. image:: /userguide/_images/pos_cockpit.png
    :alt:   POS Cockpit Home Page